GrinLens/Zemax-Spherical-GRIN/README.md

 ####See file "MGRIN Surface and Tools for Zemax Documentation.pdf" for more details.

+##Known Bugs:
+Setting n_BFlag to 1 doesn't work properly if Material 1 has a higher index than Material 2 (10/26/2016: This should be fixed in an upcoming release)

 ##File list:
 ### Documentation
 MGRIN Surface and Tools for Zemax Documentation.pdf